ArduPilot/companion/Up_Squared/Ubuntu/README.md

 sudo ./6_setup_uhubctl.sh               # Auto cycle the USB hub, if there is one sudo ./7_setup_realsense.sh             # librealsense, T265 (default, always used) and D4xx (optional) cameras
 ```
+> Note: The installation of `librealsense` may take 2-3 hours to finish.

 - Setup the Wifi access point
 ```console